Uptown Girls: Critical response

 Uptown Girls was panned by critics upon release.
+Metacritic, which uses a weighted average, assigned the a score of 33 out of 100, based on 30 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale.

 Stephen Holden of The New York Times criticized the film's plot, writing: "In this standard variation of the princess myth, it takes a humbling fall from grace for Molly to gain a smidgen of soul and a glimpse of happily ever after.
 Once her obnoxiousness has been camouflaged by a thick glaze of saccharine, things magically work out, as they usually do for Hollywood princesses in distress."

 David Noh of Film Journal International characterized the film as "fluff", but added: "Murphy creates a rather fascinating chemistry with Fanning, who resolutely absconds with the film as a controlling tot from hell, a fun-killing spinster trapped in a prepubescent body."

 A positive review came from Roger Ebert, who awarded the film three stars out of four and likened Murphy to Lucille Ball.

 Legacy

-Following Murphy's death at the age of 32 on December 20, 2009, Fanning, at age 15, stated that she cherished the time they spent together while working on the film, and that she was "very grateful that [she] had the chance to work with [Murphy]."
+Following Murphy's death at the age of 32 on December 20, 2009, Fanning, aged 15, stated that she cherished the time they spent together while working on the film, and that she was "very grateful that [she] had the chance to work with [Murphy]."
+In 2020, Fanning would go on to describe how on set Murphy taught her to always have fun, telling People, "She was, like, such a ray of light and had such a playful spirit.
+So I think, just, she made every day special for me.
+She was so wonderful."

-Some writers on the film noted that the film has received more positive response in the years after its release and has been described as a 2000s cult classic.